VIRGINIA THEOLOGICAL SEMINARY

 Marking the Moment

-The culmination of our Historic Bicentenary year will be from Wednesday, October 11 to Saturday, October 14.
-We will mark 200 years of ministry and mission with a series of worship services, lectures, and activities, culminating with a Festive Eucharist at which The Most Reverend Dr. Hosam E. Naoum, Anglican Archbishop in Jerusalem, Primate and President Bishop, The Province of Jerusalem & the Middle East, will be celebrant, and The Very Rev. Ian Markham, Ph.D., Dean and President of VTS, will preach.
+The culmination of our Historic Bicentenary year is from Wednesday, October 11 to Saturday, October 14.
+We are marking 200 years of ministry and mission with a series of worship services, lectures, and activities, culminating with a Festive Eucharist at which The Very Rev. Ian Markham, Ph.D., Dean and President of VTS, will preach.

-Events will begin on Wednesday, October 11 with a symposium to mark the 20th Anniversary of the African American Episcopal Historical Collection, a joint project between VTS’ Bishop Payne Library and the Historical Society of the Episcopal Church.
-Thursday, October 12 will have an alumni focus, as well as a book launch and a keynote address by The Rt.
+Events began on Wednesday, October 11 with a symposium to mark the 20th Anniversary of the African American Episcopal Historical Collection, a joint project between VTS’ Bishop Payne Library and the Historical Society of the Episcopal Church.
+Thursday, October 12 has an alumni focus, as well as a book launch and a keynote address by The Rt.
 Rev. Renta Nishihara, Ph.D., Bishop of the Diocese of Chubu, and President of Rikkyo University, which grew out of a private school founded by VTS alum The Rt.
 Rev. Channing Moore Williams.

-Friday, October 13 will feature a forum with renowned artist Leo Franklin Twiggs, Ph.D., a Conversation with Archbishop Hosam Naoum ’11, ’20, (H) ’22, and a Gala Dinner.
+Friday, October 13 features a forum with renowned artist Leo Franklin Twiggs, Ph.D., a Bishop Payne Divinity School celebration and unveiling of the portrait of Archdeacon James Solomon Russell, and a Gala Dinner.
 There will also be activities for children, and a “Paws to Pray” pet-friendly service.
 Events will conclude on Saturday, October 14 with a Festive Eucharist and brunch.

 Throughout the four days there will be daily worship services, campus tours, and other activities.
 Many events will be live streamed through VTS’ Facebook and YouTube pages.